GameServerManagers/LinuxGSM-Docs/FTP-SCP.md

 #### Advantages

 * Encrypted: less chances for your data to get stolen
-* Nothing to install.
+* Nothing to install
-* Works the like any other than FTP server
+* Works like any other than FTP server
 * Compatible with the popular Filezilla
 * You can login to users out of the box